 Click [Github] and log-in to it.

-After authenticating access with Netlify, choose a repository publishing with web hook.
+After authenticating access with Netlify, choose a repository for publishing with web hooks.

 Click [Deploy site] button.